choria-io/website/blog/content/post/2019/08/01/nats_20_networking.md

 ### Gateways

 Choria Broker supports clustering really easily with automatic support for TLS and everything.
 The clusters being NATS based forms a full mesh networking and so we think a sweet spot for these size wise is below 5 nodes.
+They are optimized for a LAN and should not span WAN links.

 Gateways allow you to create a connection between 2 Clusters and traffic will leave the local cluster only when necessary based on interest.